 Grills are really fun to use for having parties and small gatherings in your backyard.
 It involves cooking food on them so you should know if it is safe to grill on a rusty grate.

-Rust, obviously, should be as far away from food as possible.
+Rusted grates, obviously, should be as far away from food as possible.
 It is the result of a chemical reaction that produces toxic effects on both the hardware and the human body.

-Since grills are exposed to both moisture and air, there are some risks that might get rusty over time.
+Since grills are exposed to both moisture and air, there are some risks that might get rusted over time.
 Especially if you let it sit outside and leave it unused for quite some time.

-The exposure to repeated heat can give some treatment to the grill grates.
+The exposure to repeated heat can give some treatment to the bbq grill grates.
 It strengthens the steel and by putting it over direct flames, it also burns away the chemicals and microorganisms.

 That is why constantly using the grill is important to in a way, season it.
 Rust develops quickly and if left unattended, it might get to a point where the grates will be completely useless.